IBM/rpa-docs-feedback/.github/ISSUE_TEMPLATE/documentation-request-template.md

 ## Severity

 Select the Severity according to the seriousness of the issue, customer impact, and risk exposure.
-For more information, see [Severity Definitions](https://github.com/IBM/rpa-docs-feedback/wiki/Severity-Definitions).

 * [ ] Critical
 * [ ] Major